top of page

 that jealously seeks what causes grief.”

-”Sehnsucht“ originates from the combination of the verb “sich sehnen nach“, which translates as as “to yearn for, to crave”, and the noun “die Sucht“ (addiction).
+”Sehnsucht“ originates from the combination of the verb “sich sehnen nach“, which translates as “to yearn for, to crave”, and the noun “die Sucht“ (addiction).
 Sehnsucht communicates a feeling of longing for someone or something out of reach with the intensity of an addiction.

 "Fernweh", which is made up of ”Ferne” (a far way place) “and weh” (aching, woe).
 So Fernweh expresses the yearning for a distant place that captures your imagination and is associated with feelings of nostalgia.
 When you experience it, you want to pack your bags and go.